 Perfectly formed because you can quickly design them yourself – and we’ll then deliver your order sharpish – saving typing or writing time when a simple and speedy message is required.

-Of course, one of the most frequent uses is to prove an identification address, whether you are sending out business orders or personal greetings cards.
+Of course, one of the most frequent uses is to prove an identification address label, whether you are sending out business orders or personal greetings cards.
 These labels can also help recipients avoid having to decipher that scrawled signature of somebody they should know, while desperately trying to decode the postal mark on the envelope!

 Style and Ease